zcgzcgzcg1/MediaSum/README.md

 # MediaSum
 This large-scale media interview dataset contains 463.6K transcripts with abstractive summaries, collected from interview transcripts and overview / topic descriptions from NPR and CNN.

-Please restrict your usage of this dataset to research purpose only.
+<ins>Please restrict your usage of this dataset to research purpose only</ins>.
 And please cite our paper:

 **MediaSum: A Large-scale Media Interview Dataset for Dialogue Summarization**